sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PasswordReset/UrlTokens.md

 <br>

-### Limit the duration of the password reset URL or token.
+### Always limit the duration of the password reset token.

-A password reset URL should expire after the process is completed or after a pre-defined period.
-It ensures that the process is completed within a certain duration.
-Keeping the expiration window to a minimum reduces the possibility of attackers re-using links, for example, if the user's email is later compromised.
+A password reset URL should expire not only after the process is completed but also after a pre-defined time.
+If the token expires after an appropriate period, it ensures that the process has to be completed within a certain duration.
+Keeping the expiration window to a minimum reduces the possibility of attackers re-using password reset links, such as in the case of compromised email accounts.

-Limit the duration of the URL to the minimum possible without causing issues to your users.
-Consider email delivery and reliability.
-Recommended duration should be 20 minutes with a maximum of one hour.
+Always limit the duration in which a URL token can be used to the minimum possible without creating issues to the users.
 <br>